saad0909/AutoChain/README.md

           },
       ```
 9. Replace the deploy.js file in scripts folder
+## Smart Contract
-10. Deploy the contract to blockchain:
+11. Deploy the contract to blockchain:
     ```bash
     npx hardhat run scripts/deploy.js --network localhost
     ```
+## Frontend
-11. Create a react app:
+12. Create a react app:
     ```bash
     npm create-react-app myapp
     ```
-12. add images folder and the credential.js, header.js, index.js, and css files in src folder
+13. add images folder and the credential.js, header.js, index.js, and css files in src folder
-13. Copy the address contract address returned on deploying the contract to contractAddress variable in header.js and credential.js files
+14. Copy the address contract address returned on deploying the contract to contractAddress variable in header.js and credential.js files
-14. Start the react app:
+15. Start the react app:
     ```bash
     npm start
     ```
+## Usage